-For many people the first time they really begin tackling a lot of home decorating is when they finally move into a first home of their own.
-With no more restrictions and landlord’s (or parents’) rules to follow it can be easy to get carried away and want to dive headlong into decorating even before all the moving boxes are through the door, let alone unpacked!
+For many, the first time they really begin tackling a lot of home decorating is when they finally move into a first Waterloo Region home of their own.
+And with no more restrictions and landlord’s (or parents’) rules to follow, and endless TV shows to be inspired by, it can be easy to get carried away and want to dive headlong into decorating even before all the moving boxes are through the door, let alone unpacked!

-Don’t Move Clutter In: Even if you have been living in a room in your parents’ house for years you still almost certainly have too much stuff and a lot of will simply become clutter if you move it all with you into your nice, brand new, empty space.
-It is also very hard to decorate well around clutter of course!
+Even if you have been living in a room in your parents’ house for years, you still almost certainly have too much stuff and a lot of will simply become clutter if you move it all with you into your nice, brand new, empty space.

 If the stuff that is going to be left behind is still in good shape take it to a consignment store or auction it off on eBay.
 Then you’ll not only be moving lighter but you will have extra money to put towards the cost of decorating your new space.

-Don’t Do Everything at Once – When you were choosing your new home you probably came up with a list, even if it is just a mental one, of all the things you want to change and decorate to make it look and feel like home.
+When you were choosing your new house, you probably came up with a list, even if it is just a mental one, of all the things you want to change and decorate to make it look and feel like a home.
 Don’t rush to try to do it all at once though, especially if you are on a limited budget.
 After you have actually lived in the place for a while you will have a better idea of just what really needs doing the most and what can probably wait for a while.

 Think carefully about color before you begin shopping for paint and fabrics though.
 If you are a morning person you may be happier with light, clean pastel shades but those who like to stay up late and stay in bed longer may be happier with darker colors that block that morning sunshine.